 As in the case with other fixed-income securities, when interest rates rise, the value of MBS generally will decline; however, when interest rates decline, the value of MBS with prepayment features may not increase as much as other fixed-income securities.
 The value of some MBS in which the HIT may invest may be particularly sensitive to changes in prevailing interest rates, and, like the other investments of the HIT, the ability of the HIT to successfully utilize these instruments may depend in part upon the ability of the portfolio managers to forecast interest rates and other economic factors correctly.
 If the portfolio managers incorrectly forecast such factors and have taken a position in MBS that is or becomes contrary to prevailing market trends, the HIT could be exposed to the risk of a loss.
 Investments in MBS pose several risks associated with the performance of the underlying mortgage properties, including prepayment, extension, market, default, interest rate and credit risk, each of which is discussed in this Prospectus.
-Besides the effect of prevailing interest rates, factors such as changes in home values, consumer spending habits, tenant occupancy rates, regulatory or zoning restrictions, ease of the refinancing process and local economic conditions may adversely affect the economic viability of the mortgaged property.
-In addition, while the terms of most structured finance investments, including MBS, have transitioned to the Secured Overnight Funding Rate ("SOFR") as a reference rate or benchmark, some assets continue to be tied to the London Interbank Offered Rate ("LIBOR") but only on a temporary, synthetic and non-representative basis.
-All such synthetic U.S. Dollar LIBOR settings are expected to be discontinued by September 30, 2024.
-When publication of applicable synthetic LIBOR settings ceases, any still outstanding instruments or investments using synthetic LIBOR settings are expected to transition to SOFR or other alternative floating rate benchmarks.
+Besides the effect of prevailing interest rates, factors such as changes in federal government housing policy, home values, consumer spending habits, tenant occupancy rates, regulatory or zoning restrictions, ease of the refinancing process and local economic conditions may adversely affect the economic viability of the mortgaged property